pierreyoda/GameInc/README.md

 The entire game is intended to be described by these files : gaming platforms, random names generation, employee skill sets, game features, events, world news...
 The base game is in the Assets/Resources/Core folder.

 - Script System: statically typed embedded toy language heavily inspired by Rust for its syntax and some of its concepts, with some Typescript and Python influence.
-The current lexer is currently very error-prone and difficult to extend.<br/>
+The lexer and parser are currently very error-prone and difficult to extend.<br/>
 Expression parsing is done with the [Shunting-Yard algorithm] to build an AST that can be evaluated recursively (no bytecode VM yet).<br/><br/>
 Currently supports primitives (boolean, integer, float, string, Database ID, Date), algebra with parentheses support, constants and variables, function calls, and arrays.
 All type errors are caught on parsing.<br/><br/>
 Implemented in about 2500 lines of C#6 in the Assets/Script module.